 An excellent synthesis of these ideas came in a 2002 paper titled “Putting behavior back into feeding behavior: a tribute to George Collier.”

 “The combination of these data with George’s insightful idea, has merged into a modification of the popular Set-Point Theory of the regulation of body weight.
 The alternative “Settling Zone” Theory suggests that whereas biology may determine a range of body weights (adiposity) that are maintained fairly constant for long periods of time, within this “zone”, the behaviors responsible for controlling energy intake and energy expenditure are influenced primarily by environmental and cognitive stimuli.”

 Essentially, while the set point may be working to keep people within some range of body fat levels, even within that range individual behaviors and environment will affect where within that range folks will end up.
-This model manages to tie pure biology in with pure psychology which, as I noted earlier, is a false separation in the first place.
+Trying to separate pure physiology from pure psychology is folly.
+They interact and one can drive another and vice versa.